dfoxfranke/libaes_siv/README.md

     sudo make install
 ```

+NOTE:  Out-of-source builds are allowed, but out-of-source manpage builds
+require a2x's -D option, which may provoke an apparently bogus warning from a2x.

 If you want to build on an OS X machine, install the Xcode development
 environment and the command line tools, then use the Homebrew package
 manager https://brew.sh/ to install cmake and OpenSSL: